cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Signer input parameters.
 This lists the signing key share for each of the NUM_PARTICIPANTS participants.
 - Round one parameters and outputs.
-This lists the NUM_PARTICIPANTS participants engaged in the protocol, identified by their integer identifier, and for each participant: the hiding and binding commitment values produced in {{frost-round-one}}; the randomness values used to derive the commitment nonces in `nonce_generate`; the resulting group binding factor input computed in part from the group commitment list encoded as described in {{dep-encoding}}; and group binding factor as computed in {{frost-round-two}}).
+This lists the NUM_PARTICIPANTS participants engaged in the protocol, identified by their NonZeroScalar identifier, and for each participant: the hiding and binding commitment values produced in {{frost-round-one}}; the randomness values used to derive the commitment nonces in `nonce_generate`; the resulting group binding factor input computed in part from the group commitment list encoded as described in {{dep-encoding}}; and group binding factor as computed in {{frost-round-two}}).
 - Round two parameters and outputs.
-This lists the NUM_PARTICIPANTS participants engaged in the protocol, identified by their integer identifier, along with their corresponding output signature share as produced in {{frost-round-two}}.
+This lists the NUM_PARTICIPANTS participants engaged in the protocol, identified by their NonZeroScalar identifier, along with their corresponding output signature share as produced in {{frost-round-two}}.
 - Final output.
 This lists the aggregate signature as produced in {{frost-aggregation}}.